Student opportunities

 Research

 Most programs for undergraduate research away from Niagara University go by the name Research Experiences for Undergraduates (REUs).
 A list of math REUs can be found at MathREUPrograms.org, and that site also gives good advice about applying.
-REUs generally pay a stipend and provide lodging, and some provide travel and/or meal allowances.
+REUs generally pay a stipend and provide lodging, and some also provide travel and/or meal allowances.
 The majority of the application deadlines are in February; the application process should be started early because it takes time to prepare the necessary materials and because letters of recommendation are required.
-Summer research at Niagara University is also possible, though usually with lower pay than an REU; students who are interested in this should talk with a faculty member with whom they might want to do research.
+Summer research at Niagara University is also possible, though not necessarily with pay; students who are interested in this should talk with a faculty member with whom they might want to do research.

 Internships

 Many companies offer summer internships (usually paid), and this can be a good opportunity to learn about what working in a particular industry is like.
-We have had a number of students who did a summer internship and later got a full-time job at the same company after graduation.
-The range of possible companies is wide, but the SIAM internships page and the AMS internships page may be helpful in thinking about some possibilities.
+We have had several students who did a summer internship and later got a full-time job at the same company after graduation.
+The range of possible companies is wide, but the SIAM internships page may be helpful in thinking about some possibilities.
 Internships have a wide range of application deadlines, but some of the best opportunities have deadlines in early fall for the following summer, so it pays to look at opportunities early.
+NU students can log in to our Handshake portal to see opportunities posted by our Career Services office.

 Working at a program for high school or middle school students

-There are many summer math programs for high school and middle school students that hire undergraduates as teaching assistants or counselors.
+There are a number of summer math programs for high school and middle school students that hire undergraduates as teaching assistants or counselors.
 Working at these is not only fun but also provides experience working with high school or middle school students.
-A few examples of these programs are AwesomeMath Summer Program, Bridge to Enter Advanced Mathematics, and the Center for Talented Youth Summer Programs.
-A long list of summer math programs, only some of which hire undergraduates, can be found at this page maintained by the AMS.
+A few examples of these programs are Bridge to Enter Advanced Mathematics, the Center for Talented Youth Summer Programs, and MathPath.
+A long list of summer math programs, only some of which hire undergraduates, can be found at this page maintained by the Art of Problem Solving.

 Study abroad